SovereignCloudStack/k8s-cluster-api-provider/README.md

   from the SCS project.
 It can be updated (``git pull``) to receive the latest fixes and improvements.
-This way, most incremental updates do not need the recreation of the management node (and thus also not the recreation of your managed workload clusters).
+This way, most incremental updates do not need the recreation of the management node (and thus also not the recreation of your managed workload clusters), but can be applied with calling `create_cluster.sh` again to the workload clusters.
 * The installaton of the openstack integration, cinder CSI, metrics server and nginx ingress controller is done via the ``bin/apply_*.sh`` scripts that are called from ``create_cluster.sh``.
 You can manually call them as well -- they take the cluster name as argument.
+(It's better to just call `create_cluster.sh` again, though.)
 The applied yaml files are collected in ``~/$CLUSTERNAME/deployed-manifests.d/``.
 You can ``kubectl delete -f`` them to remove the functionality again.
 * You can of course also delete the cluster and create a new one if that